movementkitchen/website/src/pages/programs/strong-body-after-pain.md

 ### Strong Body After Pain: Reclaim Your Strength, Confidence, and Freedom

-Introducing Strong Body After Pain: An 8-week transformative online course designed for women who are ready to move from pain and fear of movement to strength and confidence in their bodies.
+Introducing Strong Body After Pain: an 8-week transformative online course designed for women who are ready to move from pain and fear of movement to strength and confidence in their bodies.

 ![alt text](Strong-Body-After-Pain-Yellow.jpg)